harbur/laptop/README.md

 * [Kops] to manage Kubernetes Production Clusters
 * [Helm] to manage Kubernetes Charts
 * [Z] to track into your most used directories (**Installation manual**)
+* [HTTPie] a command line HTTP client with an intuitive UI

 It should take less than 15 minutes to install (depends on your machine).